Federated Learning from Small Datasets: Theoretical guarantees

-improves model quality in terms of $(\epsilon,\delta)$-guarantees. \end{proposition} \begin{proof} The number of daisy-chaining rounds before computing a Radon point ensure that with probability $1-\delta$ all local models are trained on at least $kn$ samples with $k=\samplesize_0(\epsilon,\delta)/n$, i.e., each model is trained on at least $\samplesize_0(\epsilon,\delta)$ samples and thus an $(\epsilon,\delta)$-guarantee holds for each model.
-Since $\delta<r^{-1}$, this guarantee is improved as detailed in Eq.~\eqref{eq:radonPointImprovement}. \end{proof}
+improves model quality in terms of $(\epsilon,\delta)$-guarantees. \end{proposition} This result implies that if enough daisy-chaining rounds are performed in-between aggregation rounds, federated learning via the iterated Radon point improves model quality in terms of $(\epsilon,\delta)$-guarantees: the resulting model has generalization error smaller than $\epsilon$ with probability at least $1-\delta$.
+Note that the aggregation period cannot be arbitrarily increased without harming convergence.
+To illustrate the interplay between these variables, we provide a numerical analysis of Prop.~\ref{prop:fedDCworks} in App.~\ref{app:numericalanalysisProp5}.

-To support this theoretical result, we compare \ourmethod using the iterated Radon point with standard federated learning on the SUSY binary classification dataset~\citep{baldi2014searching}, training a linear model on $441$ clients with only $2$ samples per client.
-The results in Figure~\ref{fig:fedDCvsRadonOnly} show that after $500$ rounds \ourmethod reached the test accuracy of a model that has been trained on the centralized dataset (ACC=$0.77$) beating federated learning by a large margin (ACC=$0.65$).
-Before further investigating \ourmethod empirically in Section~\ref{sec:experiments}, we discuss the privacy-aspects of \ourmethod in the following section.
+This theoretical result is also evident in practice, as we show in Fig.~\ref{fig:fedDCvsRadonOnly}.
+There, we compare \ourmethod with standard federated learning and equip both with the iterated Radon point on the SUSY binary classification dataset~\citep{baldi2014searching}.
+We train a linear model on $441$ clients with only $2$ samples per client.
+After $500$ rounds \ourmethod daisy-chaining every round ($d=1$) and aggregating every fifty rounds ($b=50$) reached the test accuracy of a gold-standard model that has been trained on the centralized dataset (ACC=$0.77$).
+Standard federated learning with the same communication complexity using $b=1$ is outperformed by a large margin (ACC=$0.68$).
+We additionally provide results of standard federated learning with $b=50$ (ACC=$0.64$), which shows that while the aggregated models perform reasonable, the standard approach heavily overfits on local datasets if not pulled to a global average in every round.
+More details on this experiment can be found in App.~\ref{app:radonsusy}.
+In Sec.~\ref{sec:experiments} we show that the empirical results for averaging as aggregation operator are similar to those for the Radon machine.
+First, we discuss the privacy-aspects of \ourmethod.